Who are the people behind this project?

 The project is a collaborative effort between Laura Sebastianelli, naturalist & sound recordist, and Seth Benz, Schoodic Institute‘s Director of Bird Ecology.
 Additional project volunteers have included sound recordists Laura Gooch, Phil Green, and David Kazdan who also shared their exceptional skills in a special one-week service workshop.

-Why are we recording the sounds of the birds of Schoodic Peninsula at Acadia National Park?
+Why are we recording the sounds of the birds at Acadia National Park?

 For certain, birds, and the landscapes and soundscapes of which they are a part, contribute to our sense of place.
 Biologically speaking, one of the many things that make Acadia National Park special is that it lies in a transition zone between the Carolinian and Boreal zones of North America.
 In general, there is greater biodiversity in transition zones.
 Yet for some species who may already be at the northern-most or southern-most part of their range, there is less flexibility for change in the life conditions they require.
 Research in places like Acadia National Park therefore can offer a unique lens on current and future impacts of Climate Change to ecological systems.